 Cost of a Savannah Cat

-The cost of a Savannah Cat varies depending on the generation.
+Savannah Cat price varies depending on the generation as well as on the quality of the traits of a particular cat.
 A first-generation Savannah Cat (F1) can cost $12,000 or more, while a fifth-generation Savannah Cat (F5) can cost around $1,500.

 The most expensive Savannah Cat on record is an F1 Savannah Cat named Maverick, which was sold for $125,000 in 2014.
 The person who bought him said he planned to use Maverick as a stud to produce more Savannah Cats.